 My way of dealing with the constant pain and unfairness of it all was to try and block it out and forget about it.

 I was drinking too heavily on nights out and not looking after myself.

-I realised that I had to snap out of the funk that was engulfing me or I was going to end up in a bad place.
+However I realised that I had to snap out of the funk that was engulfing me or I was going to end up in a bad place.

-So rather than ignoring my problem I began researching it instead and discovered that whilst my back pain left me feeling isolated and alone, it was actually a problem that was shared by thousands of others.
+And I discovered that while my back pain left me feeling isolated and alone it was actually a problem that was shared by hundreds of thousands of others.

 More so, it seemed that there were many others out there who were suffering from problems far worse than my own.